 - Add the onion and cook for 2-3 minutes

-- Add the garlic, herbs and courgettes and cook until the vegetables are soft
+- Next add the garlic, herbs and courgettes and cook until the vegetables are soft

-- Add the broccoli to the pasta after it has been simmering for about 5 minutes (or steam over the top of the pasta)
+- Cook the broccoli in the simmering pasta waster for about 5 minutes (or steam over the top of the pasta)